 While a veteran may be physically able to perform certain employment, his educational and vocational qualifications might not allow him to do the work.
 The problem?
 VA examiners are not trained vocational experts.
 Our veterans’ disability benefits law firm represents disabled veterans worldwide and routinely uses vocational experts in TDIU cases.
 We advise obtaining an opinion from a vocational expert who can refute what the VA doctor says.
 These experts are trained in assessing work history and qualifications and how they relate to the ability to do certain jobs.

 In TDIU appeals, our veterans’ disability benefits law firm challenges the VA examiners, showing that their lack of investigation into the veteran’s educational or vocational background prevents them from truly establishing TDIU.
-I object to any VA medical opinion that denies TDIU on the grounds that it did not consider the veteran's educational or vocational background.
+I object to any VA medical opinion denying TDIU because it did not consider the veteran's educational or vocational background.